SamKirsch10/recipes/docs/recipes/posts/Challah.md

 9. Braid or twist the dough: For a braid, roll each of the 6 pieces into snakes measuring about 18 inches long and slightly tapered at the ends.
 Dust the strands in flour to coat them lightly, then line them up so they’re side by side.
 Pinch together the ends of the strands to connect them at the top.

     !!! note "Braid Technique"
-        * Take the strand on the far right and cross it over the other strands, so it’s all the way on the far left side, placing it perpendicular to the other strands.
+        1. Take the strand on the far right and cross it over the other strands, so it’s all the way on the far left side, placing it perpendicular to the other strands.
-        * Take the strand that was originally on the far left, and is now second from the left, and bring it all the way to the far right, also placing it perpendicularly.
+        2. Take the strand that was originally on the far left, and is now second from the left, and bring it all the way to the far right, also placing it perpendicularly.
-        * Fan out the remaining strands so there’s a generous space in the center.
+        3. Fan out the remaining strands so there’s a generous space in the center.
-        * Take the strand on the far left and bring it to the center, but group it with the strands on the right.
+        4. Take the strand on the far left and bring it to the center, but group it with the strands on the right.
-        * Bring the strand that’s second from the right and cross it over to the far left, also placing it perpendicular.
+        5. Bring the strand that’s second from the right and cross it over to the far left, also placing it perpendicular.
-        * Then, fan out the strands again, leaving a space in the center, and bring the strand on the far right to the center, grouping it with the strands on the left.
+        6. Then, fan out the strands again, leaving a space in the center, and bring the strand on the far right to the center, grouping it with the strands on the left.
-        * Bring the strand second from the left to the far right and cross it over to the far left. \
+        7. Bring the strand second from the left and cross it over to the far right.
-        * Repeat this process until you’ve braided the entire length of the strands, tugging gently on the strands as you work to create tension in the braid.
+        8. Repeat **C** - **G** until you’ve braided the entire length of the strands, tugging gently on the strands as you work to create tension in the braid.

 10. Pinch the ends of the braids and tuck them underneath the loaf, then transfer to a parchment-lined sheet pan.
 Make sure you have a couple of inches of clearance on either side of the braid so it can expand.